lelandmiller/hipchat-electron/README.md

 Atlassian.
 This repository simply provides a web browser that points to HipChat's web client.
 Super simple.

+## Installation

+`npm i -g hipchat-electron` will install the package globally, `hipchat-electron` will then start the application.

 ## Usage

 `npm start` spins up a development instance.